Home » Career Guidance » BBA vs BCOM – Which Should You Opt For?

 The BBA in Entrepreneurship has a vast course of content.
 The typical salary scale is between 5 and 10 LPA.

-A marketing manager works with product managers to execute new or changed programmes.
+A marketing manager works with product managers to execute new or changed programs.
 The aim here is to build better business growth and development strategies.

-A marketing manager handles many important roles.
+A marketing manager handles many essential roles.
 This includes:

 The salary range begins at around 7-9 LPA on average.